-3.7.4 Design Criteria
+3.9.4 Design Criteria

 The matrix shown on the following page spread sets out the main design criteria that determine the particular character of areas within the masterplan.
-These headings will be defined in detail by design codes in sub-categories similar to those listed in 3.8.2, following this section.
+These headings will be defined in detail by design codes.
 The main matrix describes the key characteristics in broad terms, which are nevertheless specific to each area.
 The illustrations on the facing page show possible design responses through precedent photographs and by reference to key characteristics of existing buildings at Heyford Park.

-fig. 3.20 Collage of materials and details as a basis for development of future building designs
+Collage of materials and details as a basis for development of future building designs